 If you travel by car, bus or train, and would love to take your bike with you

 One of the bigger reasons I am interested in this bike is that it allows you to carry it with you to more places.
 I don’t like taking my normal bike with me when we go on vacation because it’s $50+ dollars to fly with and I have to completely disassemble it to fit it in most cars without a bike rack.
 When we travel by car I hate leaving it on the rack and it takes up valuable space inside of the car (we have two kids!)

 I love this bike.
-After working for 18 years in the bike industry I don't say that statement very often.
-I think this bike can solve many people's concerns about folding, electric or carrying kids because it does all of them pretty darn well.
+After working for 18 years in the bike industry I don’t say that statement very often.
+I think this bike can solve many people’s concerns about folding, electric, or carrying kids because it does all of them pretty darn well.
 While our family personally has a Tern GSD on order, this Vektron is on my short wish list once both of our kids can ride on a bike (we have a 1-month-old as I write this!)
 If Tern comes out with a Vektron S10 in a brighter color it will be very difficult for me to not buy one.
 Personally, I love the idea of pairing down to fewer bikes.
 I love that it can fit various sized guests and family that visit, and the electric assist will provide them with the confidence to ride.
 Finally, as our kids grow and we travel with them more two of these can fold down pretty well in the back of our minivan so that we can take them to the mountain towns where electric assist when carrying kids is much appreciated!
-At Bike Here, our goal is to help remove barriers to get more people cycling.
-This Tern Vektron S10 does exactly that.
+My goal is to help remove barriers to get more people cycling and this Tern Vektron S10 does exactly that.
 The biggest barrier to this bike is obviously the price of $3500 but with time electric bikes will become cheaper and more will be available on the used market.
 If this replaces a car or transportation costs then it will pay for itself immediately.